dmx-systems/dmx-documentation/docs/user.rst

 You want each image to have a title, an attribution, and the image itself (whether embedded or uploaded).

 Create a topic type "Tree".
-Edit it and change its data type to "identity".
+Edit it and change its data type to "entity".

 Create a topic type "Tree Image".
 Change its data type to "value".